 Don’t forget about the less common and unusual items to pack.

 Now you want to keep your BOB packed and ready to go.
 Store it in a secure place that easily accessible to you.
 You never know when you’ll need to quickly grab it and bug out.

-Now that you have the ultimate bug-out bag prepped and ready, you need to finish the rest of your bug-out plan for when you need to bug-out.
+Here’s what to do next, now that you have the ultimate bug-out bag prepped and ready, you need to finish the rest of your bug-out plan for when you need to bug-out.

+It’s official.
 When SHTF and it’s time to bug-out.
 You’re prepared now.
 You’re the one your friends will turn do when crisis strikes.